neuroidss/lab-governance/README.md

 - Developing and operating financial and controlling processes
 - Planning and keeping cash-flow
 - Deciding about non-human insurance plans
-- Approving all spending over 200 EUR to secure the cash-flow
+- Deciding on all spending over 200 EUR to secure the cash-flow

 Domains:
 - Accountant